 McIntosh goes on to say, “with the way most farming is done in South Africa, people are not eating the best food they can possibly buy.
 This is due to the many pesticides and herbicides that are sprayed onto crops and fed to animals.
 Having a major retailer like Checkers coming on board means that consumers will finally get to eat animal protein that is locally produced and free of harmful substances that can cause damage to our bodies.”

-One of the major benefits of the shareholding structure is that Farmer Angus EGGS can access government funding and the leasing of state-owned property.
-Increased funding and space are key for the business to be able to grow.
-For the new owners, scaling the business to become a nationwide entity is the ultimate goal.
+One of the major benefits of the shareholding structure is that Farmer Angus EGGS can access government funding, which is the only way the business is able to grow nationwide.
+Being able to scale this business is the ultimate goal for the new owners.

 The Eggmobile has been gaining popularity with other small-scale operations popping up in parts of the country.
-More recently it received a lot of interest from the national Department of Agriculture.
-In a bid to fund and expand the model to other parts of the country, it recently invited Farmer Angus EGGS to design an Eggmobile-based mobile poultry operation that produces 12,000 eggs per day and is fully off-grid.
-The funding for this is still under review but all meetings with the Department indicate it is supportive of this initiative.
+More recently it received a lot of interest from the Department of Agriculture.
+In a bid to fund and expand the model to other parts of the country, they recently invited Farmer Angus Eggs to design an Eggmobile-based mobile poultry operation that produces 12,000 eggs per day and is fully off-grid.
+The funding for this is still under review but all meetings with the Department indicate that they are supportive of this initiative.